|

 My final word on this particular subject is: I sought a Goal the existence of which I had become convinced was highly probable.
 I succeeded in finding this Goal, and now I KNOW, and can also say to all others: "IT IS ABSOLUTELY WORTH ANYTHING THAT IT MAY COST, AND IMMEASURABLY MORE."

-Reprinted, by permission, from Ch.
+~ Reprinted, by permission, from Ch.
 53 of "Pathways Through to Space" by Franklin Merrell-Wolff, which is now published along with "Philosophy of Consciousness Without an Object" in "Experience and Philosophy."
-E-mail
+See the Franklin Merrell-Wolff Fellowship site for more information on Merrell-Wolff's teaching.

-If you are lucky, you may recognize your life as one of Rose's "Tales of Love" [see the July 2001 Forum].
+If you are lucky, you may recognize your life as one of Rose's "Tales of Love."
 Your ego is diminished by responsibilities larger than its desires, but your life pattern/habit is hardened.
 You realize you were used by life but are strapped solidly into the passenger seat of a vehicle headed for death.
 Your ego is worn down, but very hard, as opposed to the huge, but soft, ego of a younger person.

 Therefore, it may be easier to admit to the mechanicalness of your life and self.
 You see the imagined potential of your youth eaten by the pattern of life.
 You are like a humble prisoner sentenced to hard labor.
 Humility alone will not allow you to escape the prison.
 In fact, you may take a certain sweet sorrow at your situation as your ego uses even humility to maintain its significance.